Planning permission in the United Kingdom: Conditions

 Planning conditions are imposed to require that something is done or not done by the developer in order to make the development acceptable.
 Sometimes, planning permission will only be granted subject to the applicant entering into a legal agreement under Section 106 of the Town and Country Planning Act requiring that certain things be done or money be paid to the LPA e.g. to contribute towards the improvement of local highways, schools, open spaces or other facilities serving the development before the development is completed or occupied.
 Such contributions can only be required if they are necessary to make the development acceptable, reasonable, and relate directly to the development proposed.

 Planning permission may also be declined where the development does not meet affordable housing targets.
 This was confirmed in the case of Parkhurst Road Ltd v Secretary of State for Communities And Local Government, in which Islington Council refused a developer's application as it did not meet “the maximum reasonable amount of affordable housing” (See judgment at paragraph 14).
 The developer's argument that no affordable homes would be built if their proposal was refused was held to be no excuse not to meet affordable housing requirements.
-This judgment also demonstrates how overpaying for land for development does not allow developers to bypass affordable housing requirements by way of 'self-inflicted financial unviability'.
+This judgement also demonstrates how overpaying for land for development does not allow developers to bypass affordable housing requirements by way of 'self-inflicted financial unviability'.